Building Docker Images with heroku.yml

 Dockerfile

-and cannot be configured independently. - The environment where
+and can’t be configured independently. - The environment where

 heroku.yml

-builds occur may use a slightly different CPU generation to that at runtime (depending on choice of runtime environment and dyno size), such that binary executables compiled for a specific CPU instruction set may not work at runtime.
+builds occur can use a slightly different CPU generation at runtime, depending on the choice of runtime environment and dyno size.
+As a result, it’s possible that binary executables compiled for a specific CPU instruction set don’t work at runtime.
 If you encounterIllegal instruction

-errors at runtime, try adjusting the build time compilation options to disable CPU-specific optimisations.
-When using GCC, this can be achieved by passing-march=x86-64 -mtune=generic
+errors at runtime, try adjusting the build time compilation options to disable CPU-specific optimizations.
+When using GCC, disable them by passing-march=x86-64 -mtune=generic

 to the compiler. - The known issues and limitations of the underlying container runtime also apply.